Hilton Railway Station Museum in Leonard, Hilton, KwaZulu-Natal

-The Hilton Station Railway Museum, formally the Natal Railway Museum in Pietermaritzburg, is now located in Hilton at the old Railway Station.
+The Hilton Railway Station Museum, formally the Natal Railway Museum in Pietermaritzburg, is now located in Hilton at the old Railway Station.
 The Museum lies next to what used to be the main railway line between Durban and Johannesburg.

 In 2011 the Hilton Steam Heritage Association was formed and they opened the Hilton Station Railway Museum with an Open Day that included firing up the North British Tank engine (dating from 1950) and the 1937 Cowan Sheldon Steam Crane.
 The steam crane was thought to be the only operational steam crane in the country at the time.